 Insert Table 1, Figure 1 and Figure 2 around here

-Qualitative oral history interviews permitted us to read family business owners’ memories not as an undisputed set of facts but as ‘story-telling’ (Maclean et al., 2012).
+Qualitative oral history interviews permitted us to read family business owners’ memories not as an undisputed set of facts but as reflective ‘story-telling’ (Maclean et al., 2012).
 In-depth interviews made it possible to hear Scottish family business owner-managers’ understanding of changes over time in their mutual help patterns by exploring three questions: 1) What is exchanged?
 2) How is it exchanged?
 And 3) With whom is it exchanged?
 These questions examined the areas of 1) resources, 2) norms, and 3) stakeholders, the categories used to open code the data collected (Figure 1).
 An accumulation of individual self-understandings built up a moving picture of change in networks over time, with a focus on the ways in which different actors drew meaning and resources from their relationships with others in an evolving social context (see Table 2 for detailed information on the context of change and Table 3 for the content of change).
 The inductive analysis began with each owner-manager’s oral history account vis-à-vis other time-stamped archival material that gave sense of and identified bottom-up their family business networks.
-Our analysis focused on capturing network variability and ‘what produces a certain change’ (Welch et al., 2019: 748).
+Our analysis focused on capturing network variability and ‘what produces a certain change’ (Welch et al., 2011: 748).

 Our axial coding between historical periods, with the key changes centred in and around the 1980s, reflected the return of the Conservatives into power and a new emphasis on individualism, entrepreneurship, and deregulation in Britain.
 It was at this time of rapid socio-economic change that elite family businesses had to change what they ‘do to stay in the same place,’ and our research came to focus on providing a contextualised explanation of the evolving mechanisms underpinning their ‘dynamics of stability’ (Gehman et al., 2018: 294).
 This is a method of theorising that uses context as an analytical feature, integrated into rather than itself being a means of explanation (Welch et al., 2011), but also embraces subjective self-understanding and interpretive complexity (Gehman et al., 2018).
 Our oral histories (using pseudonyms for participants) made us see the family business elite world differently and provided evidence against its widely accepted relational basis through this ‘before-and-after’ temporal coding.
 The start point of change was not always the same for individual family firms whose networks often did not overlap (Table 1), but this was consistent with an approach that never aimed to control variance (Gehman et al., 2018).
 All but fourteen of the 48 businesses included in our sample made some degree of transition to a new kind of ‘family’ firm.
 For most – a total of 22 firms – this transition began in the 1980s.
 For some, its onset began about a decade earlier (five) or later (seven) (Table 2).